-The number of miles driven in the state has steadily increased over the past decade, reaching an all-time high of 79 billion vehicle miles traveled in 2021.
+The number of miles driven in the state has steadily increased over the past decade, reaching nearly 79 billion vehicle miles traveled in 2022.
 Thus, there is more opportunity for traffic crashes to occur than ever before.

 As the number of miles traveled has increased, so has the prevalence of risky behaviors such as excessive speeds, aggressive driving, distraction and impairment.
 These factors, along with choosing not to wear a seat belt, account for more than three-fourths of traffic fatalities in Missouri.
 Given such behaviors aren't always identified, the percentage is likely even higher.